How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 Consider Live Streaming or Watching Video on Demand

-Finding a namahousou, or live broadcast, streaming online is the closest you could get to actually being in front of a TV set in Japan without buying a plane ticket.
+- Finding a namahousou, or live broadcast, streaming online is the closest you could get to actually being in front of a TV set in Japan without buying a plane ticket.
+It’s virtual travel—just hit play in your browser and you have a direct link to what’s happening in the country in real-time.

-Early in the A.M., you might tune in to bright and robotically genki female weather announcers gracing the screen, mid-day perhaps a subdued talk show and in the evening loud-mouthed comedians pulling pranks on one another.
+- You’ll experience how TV in the Land of the Rising Sun varies from morning to sunset and beyond.
+Early in the A.M., you might tune in to bright and robotically genki female weather announcers gracing the screen, perhaps a subdued talk show during mid-day and in the evening loud-mouthed comedians pulling pranks on one another.

-The best thing about a live TV stream is that it plays continuously—eliminating the need for you to constantly seek out another show to watch.
+- The best thing about a live TV stream is that it plays continuously, eliminating the need for you to constantly seek out another show to watch.
 Just let it play in the background and simulate an immersive Japanese environment, only focusing on the visuals when you feel like it.

-But live streams aren’t the best for hardcore study because you can’t pause, rewind and repeat.
+- Live streams aren’t the best for hardcore study because you can’t pause, rewind and repeat.
 If someone said something you didn’t quite catch—tough luck.

-There are many services that offer a garden variety of programs, letting you choose from a plethora of different genres.
+- Many services offer a garden variety of programs, letting you choose from a plethora of different genres.
 For these, you can feel free to browse through the catalog.
+Still other services focus on a certain type of genre, such as news, anime and so forth.

 Even if the offered content wouldn’t top your list of “things I’d like to watch,” you should still check them out since you’ll still be getting exposure to the language.
 And who knows, maybe you’ll find new favorite shows!